DCS-Web-Editor/dcs-web-editor-docs/docs/faq.md

 [https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html?lang=en](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html?lang=en)

 **Q: Are there additional map layers?**
-A: Additional pro map layers such as VFR are available for patrons.
+A: Additional pro map layers such as VFR sectional charts are available for patrons.

 **Q: Its not working in my browser.**
 A: Currently chrome-based browsers work best and have optimal performance.
 We recommend Chromium (open source Chrome without google).
 Second best are other Chromium-based browsers such as Chrome, Brave, Edge, Opera, Vivaldi etc.